vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 - If an LP has virtual stake of `11000` and stake of `10000` on a parent marketID=`m1` and a new market is proposed and enacted as `m2` with `m1` as its parent market and the LP submits a commitment of `10000` to `m2` during the "Pending" period, see [lifecycle](./0043-MKTL-market_lifecycle.md) then for the duration of the first `market.value.windowLength` after the opening auction ends the LP has virtual stake of `11000` and stake of `10000` on `m2`. (<a name="0042-LIQF-031" href="#0042-LIQF-031">0042-LIQF-031</a>)
 - If an LP has virtual stake of `11000` and stake of `10000` on a parent `marketID`=`m1` and a new market is proposed and enacted as `m2` with `m1` as its parent market and the LP submits a commitment of `20000` to `m2` during the "Pending" period, see [lifecycle](./0043-MKTL-market_lifecycle.md) then for the duration of the first `market.value.windowLength` after the opening auction ends the LP has virtual stake which must be result of the virtual stake obtained from `m1` with the `delta=10000` added on, so virtual stake of `21000`, assuming all other LPs committed exactly the stake they had on `m1`. (<a name="0042-LIQF-048" href="#0042-LIQF-048">0042-LIQF-048</a>)
 - If an LP has virtual stake of `11000` and stake of `10000` on a parent `marketID`=`m1` and a new market is proposed and enacted as `m2` with `m1` as its parent market and the LP submits a commitment of `5000` to `m2` during the "Pending" period, see [lifecycle](./0043-MKTL-market_lifecycle.md) then for the duration of the first `market.value.windowLength` after the opening auction ends the LP has virtual stake obtained from `m1` with the `delta=-5000` added on (i.e. 5000 removed). (<a name="0042-LIQF-033" href="#0042-LIQF-033">0042-LIQF-033</a>)
-- If `market.liquidity.providers.fee.calculationTimeStep > 0` for a given market and an LP submits a new liquidity commitment halfway through the time interval then they receive roughly 1/2 the fee income from that market compared with the next time interval when they maintain their commitment (and the traded value is the same in both time intervals). (<a name="0042-LIQF-034" href="#0042-LIQF-034">0042-LIQF-034</a>)
+- If `market.liquidity.providers.feeCalculationTimeStep > 0` for a given market and an LP submits a new liquidity commitment halfway through the time interval then they receive roughly 1/2 the fee income from that market compared with the next time interval when they maintain their commitment (and the traded value is the same in both time intervals). (<a name="0042-LIQF-034" href="#0042-LIQF-034">0042-LIQF-034</a>)

 ### Calculating SLA Performance